Nathan-47/marvel-vs/README.md

 ## Note
 This project is in no way affiliated with Marvel.
 This project is intended as a development learning exercise.

+Game may not be responsive on 700px devices.
+This will be updated in future.